-- 1. General Eligibility Criteria: All of the General Eligibility Requirements (outlined in Section 6.6) apply. - Eligible Projects: The following types of front, rear, or side wall façade restorations or property improvements are considered eligible: - repair or replacement of storefront doors and windows; - repair or replacement of masonry and brickwork; - c. repair or replacement of architectural details; - repair or replacement of awnings or canopies, or installation of new awnings or canopies; - façade painting, including murals, as well as cleaning or treatments to improve the durability of façade materials;
+- General Eligibility Criteria: All of the General Eligibility Requirements (outlined in Section 6.6) apply. - Eligible Projects: The following types of front, rear, or side wall façade restorations or property improvements are considered eligible: - repair or replacement of storefront doors and windows; - repair or replacement of masonry and brickwork; - repair or replacement of architectural details; - d. repair or replacement of awnings or canopies, or installation of new awnings or canopies; - façade painting, including murals, as well as cleaning or treatments to

-- f. the addition of new lighting/upgrading of existing fixtures on exterior façade and in entrance and storefront display areas; - g. building accessibility improvements, such as accessible ramps or automatic doors; - h. the addition of new sidewalk or outdoor cafés which are adjacent to the public realm (cafés not close or adjacent to the sidewalk are not eligible); - i. landscaping improvements, including: - replacement of sod with new sod or other ground cover treatments; - planting of trees, shrubs, plants or installation or repair of hanging planters (having consideration for Township's reforestation program noted under the Streetscape Plan and Improvements Program); - iii. improvement of parking areas, such as landscaping improvement, sidewalk repairs or replacement, pavement repair or replacement, or demarcation/improvement of pedestrian walkways in parking areas or across driveways; - iv. addition of benches and planters; and - repair or construction of driveways, walkways, and rockwork.
+- improve the durability of façade materials; - f. the addition of new lighting/upgrading of existing fixtures on exterior façade and in entrance and storefront display areas; - g. building accessibility improvements, such as accessible ramps or automatic doors, which are considered to be above and beyond the minimum requirements of the Accessibility for Ontarians with Disabilities Act and related legislation; - the addition of new sidewalk or outdoor cafés which are adjacent to the public realm (cafés not close or adjacent to the sidewalk are not eligible); - i. landscaping improvements, including: - replacement of sod with new sod or other ground cover treatments; - planting of trees, shrubs, plants or installation or repair of hanging planters (having consideration for Township's reforestation program noted under the Streetscape Plan and Improvements Program); - iii. improvement of parking areas, such as landscaping improvement, sidewalk repairs or replacement, pavement repair or replacement, or demarcation/improvement of pedestrian walkways in parking areas or across driveways;

-- j. architectural/design fees required by a licensed Architect for eligible works (to a maximum of 15% of the approved grant amount); and - other similar repairs/ improvements as may be considered and approved by the Community Development Committee. - 3.
+- iv. addition of benches and planters; and - repair or construction of driveways, walkways, and rockwork. - j. architectural/design fees required by a licensed Architect for eligible works (to a maximum of 15% of the approved grant amount); and - k. other similar repairs/ improvements as may be considered and approved by the Community Development Committee. - 3.
 Eligible Buildings: Only mixed use and commercial buildings will be eligible for this program, as established through the Zoning By-law.
 For clarity, single detached residences will not be eligible for this program.
-Multi-unit rental residential buildings will be considered for this program if it is determined by the Community Development Committee that improvement of the façade will contribute to the goals and objectives of this Plan. - Design: The proposed improvements will be generally consistent with and maintain the intent of the Urban Design Principles (Appendix A). - 5.
+Multi-unit rental residential buildings will be considered for this program if it is determined by the Community Development Committee that improvement of the façade will contribute to the goals and objectives of this Plan. - Design: The proposed improvements will be generally consistent with and maintain the intent of the Spencerville Community Improvement Design Principles (Appendix A). - 5.
 Interest Rebate Program Conditions: As part of the application process, the owner or tenant will be required to present the terms of the loan from the financial institution prior to approval of the grant.
 The Community Development Committee may choose to reject the application for the interest rebate grant if the loan terms, including the interest rate or repayment terms, are deemed to be unreasonable in the sole opinion of the Community Development Committee.